 Financial Aid Night

-Novi High School hosts an annual Financial Aid Night that will be announced during the school year.
+Novi High School hosts an annual Financial Aid Night; this will be a virtual event on September 20, 2022 at 6pm.

 The presentation typically runs at least 1.5 hours